 “A number of studies have demonstrated that lifestyle may be an important target to improve outcomes for people with a stoma.
 Lifestyle factors, such as diet, physical activity (PA) and smoking, have been associated with stoma-related complications, and are considered important for overall health, well-being, and mortality.
 However, studies with colorectal cancer survivors suggest that the presence of a stoma is associated with a decrease in PA after diagnosis, and with less favorable lifestyle behaviors.
 Similarly, a recent survey of 2631 people with a stoma found reductions in PA following stoma formation but did not explore whether other health behaviors also deteriorate.
 A stoma has also been identified as a barrier to improving health behaviors, highlighting a need for targeted interventions that address stoma-related concerns associated with health behaviors.
-In particular, previous research has found that patients report a fear of exercise after stoma surgery, with fears of developing a parastomal hernia representing a major barrier for this group.”2
+In particular, previous research has found that patients report a fear of exercise after stoma surgery, with fears of developing a parastomal hernia representing a major barrier for this group.”1

-Ileostomy and Dehydration
+Ostomy and Dehydration

-“The large intestine does not play a major part in absorbing nutrition; although it absorbs some minerals, notably salt, its main job is to extract water from waste coming from the small intestine.
+“The large intestine does not play a major part in absorbing nutrition; although it absorbs some minerals, notably salt.
+Its main job is to extract water from waste coming from the small intestine.
 If all or much of the large intestine is removed, the patient loses this natural ‘rehydrator’ and can be at risk for dehydration.
 Therefore, dehydration affects ileostomies more than any other type of ostomy.
 Thirst is not always an accurate measure of your body’s needs; those with ileostomies should develop the habit of drinking water throughout the day.
 (8 to 10 glasses per day is recommended.)

 - Mild Dehydration: (increase fluid intake — and for babies, call a medical professional): Thirst, dry lips, dry mouth, flushed skin, fatigue, irritability, headache, urine begins to darken in color, urine output decreases.